makto-toruk/brain-esn/README.md

 # Brain dynamics and temporal trajectories during task and naturalistic processing

 The work includes use of reservoir computing to capture dynamics in fMRI data.
-A preprint of this work can be found [here](https://www.biorxiv.org/content/early/2018/07/30/380402).
+The article can be found [here](https://authors.elsevier.com/a/1Y7Wk_NzVuWL8M).

 ## Demo code